Here’s a structured overview of Estimate Activity Resources, emphasizing the essential concepts in an organized and concise format:

 -

-- Human resources: E.g., programmers, technicians.
+Types of Resources - Human resources: E.g., programmers, technicians.

 - Equipment: E.g., bulldozers, crimpers.